-Then, view the server's output in the server.log file, which is in the RTD RUNTIME_HOME\log directory.
+Then, view the server's output in the server log file, which is in the RTD RUNTIME_HOME\log directory.
+The generic name of the server log file is server_name-diagnostic[-<n>].log.

 You will see that the printed Likelihood Of Acceptance values are NaN for all sessions.
 This is an indication that the model has not yet learned enough data to be able to compute the likelihood of acceptance.
 Note that offers are still being presented despite the lack of likelihood values.
 Offers are being selected using built-in scores comparison logic.